Kin: Well, more accurately, his ignorance, but yes.

 Minmax: Huh?
 I don't get it.

 One character works on a device of some kind, and no matter what she does, it doesn't work.
 She tells her struggle to another character who tries to use it himself, without her telling him how it works.
-Because of this, it works perfectly for him, because he doesn't know how it works
+Because of this, it works perfectly for him, because he doesn't know how it works.

 Compare It Runs on Nonsensoleum (for when the audience is happy to accept that it works because it does) and Black Box (for when no one knows how it works, not just the users).
 See also Magic-Powered Pseudoscience and Magic from Technology for when it runs on magic.

 - In the Gilligan's Island episode where Mr Howell's double has been found, spending his money, the real Howell offers the castaways a reward to get him back to the mainland.
 Gilligan invents a set of bird wings, for Howell to use.
 When he demonstrates: